Editor’s note: This post was updated on June 2, 2021.

 Pairing cheese and cocktails doesn’t have to be a dainty affair.
 There are combinations with plenty of heft and weight, great for an after-dinner dessert alternative or a stand-alone treat.

 Gouda-style cheeses are oh-so-satisfying: they often have delicious flavors of butterscotch and honey with hints of nuts and vanilla, a hefty, dense texture, and lingering finish.
 Bourbon has a marvelously rich flavor that pairs seamlessly with cheeses that have those caramelized flavors, especially when the bourbon is barrel-aged.
 Both the booze and the cheese share warm flavors of vanilla and subtle tones of spice.

 The Nor’Easter is a cocktail that only adds to the caramelly party.
 Bourbon brings the oomph, lime juice provides the zing, maple syrup adds a touch of sweetness, and a splash of ginger beer rounds out the quartet.
-The result is a complex, warming cocktail loaded with sweet and spicy flavors perfectly suited for a deeply flavorful cheese like Boerenkaas Grand Cru from Belgium.
+The result is a complex, warming cocktail loaded with sweet and spicy flavors perfectly suited for a deeply flavorful cheese like Wilde Weide, a raw-milk boerenkaas (farmhouse) cheese from the Netherlands.
 Even cheddar makes a great partner for this cocktail.
 Give Jasper Hill Farm’s inimitable Cabot Clothbound Cheddar a try.
 You won’t be disappointed.